A stone church with a wooden door and a copper lantern

 Called by the Congregation on May 20th, 2018 to be the 15th Minister of The First Parish Church in Weston.

-Jeff is no stranger to First Parish, having completed his ministerial internship at First Parish Church in Weston from 1995-1997, working with Tom Wintle.
+Jeff is no stranger to First Parish Church, having completed his student-minister internship here from 1995-1997.
 He began his ministry here at First Parish in August of 2018.

-In addition to his responsibilities at the church, Jeff serves on the Board of Directors of Massachusetts Interfaith Power & Light and now serves on the Steering Committee of MetroWest Climate Solutions.
-He has been active in a variety of interfaith environmental and lobbying initiatives on the state and federal level.
-He is a member of The Climate Reality Project, being one of now 9,000 people around the world who have been trained to give presentations on climate change.
+In addition to his responsibilities at the church, Jeff serves on the Board of Directors of Massachusetts Interfaith Power & Light and the Steering Committee of MetroWest Climate Solutions, a group founded in 2019.
+He also is proud to be a core-member of the Sustainable Weston Action Group.
+Jeff has had a longtime passion for environmental issues has been active in a variety of interfaith environmental and lobbying initiatives on the state and federal level.
+He is a member of The Climate Reality Project, being one of more than 9,000 people around the world who have been trained to give presentations on climate change.
 He has regularly presented to businesses, community groups and schools about climate change and ways that all of us need to live more lightly on the planet.

-As long-time minister of First Church in Salem, Jeff served as a board member of the Salem Award for Human Rights and Social Justice, (a group founded on the 300th anniversary of the Salem Witch Hysteria in 1992) and Lifebridge, a homeless shelter and transitional housing agency.
-In the latter case, Jeff was a member of the board that purchased an old Catholic Church, raised funds, and then renovated and transformed that building to be used as the new headquarters for the shelter as well as 21 units of transitional housing.
-Other board memberships have included terms on the Salem YMCA and the Salem Athenaeum, where he is a proud “shareholder.”
+Prior to Weston, Jeff served as the minister of First Church in Salem, UU.
+There he served as a board member of the Salem Award for Human Rights and Social Justice, (a group founded on the 300th anniversary of the Salem Witch Hysteria in 1992) and Lifebridge, a homeless shelter and transitional housing agency.
+In the latter case, Jeff was a member of the board that purchased an old Catholic Church building, raised significant funds, and then renovated and transformed that multi-building facility for use as the new headquarters for the shelter as well as 21 units of transitional housing.
+He was also a longtime board member and Co-Leader of Salem Alliance for the Environment and is quite proud of the work SAFE has done and continues to do.

 Jeff is a graduate of Bates College with a BS in Psychology and Religion.
-After college, he moved to New York City and studied performing arts for a year at The Neighborhood Playhouse, training that has served him well.
-In addition, he holds a Master’s in Divinity from Boston University School of Theology, completing coursework at Harvard Divinity School and Harvard Law School.
-He also holds a Master’s in Public Policy from Tufts University, with a concentration in sustainability and renewable energy policy.
+After college, he studied performing arts for a year at The Neighborhood Playhouse in NYC, training that has served him well.
+In addition, he holds a Masters in Divinity from Boston University School of Theology, completing coursework at Harvard Divinity School and Harvard Law School.
+He also holds a Masters in Public Policy from Tufts University (UEP), with a concentration in sustainability and renewable energy policy.
 At Tufts, he completed coursework at the Fletcher School for International Diplomacy.

-Growing up and during the early part of his life Jeff worked a variety of different jobs, including working as a grocery store cashier, a video-store clerk (back when there was such a thing), an industrial solderer, a delivery man, a warehouse worker, a camp counselor, a waiter, a bartender, a salesperson, an EMT, an organizational consultant, and a project developer and leader.
-He has driven dying people to the hospital, built housing for the homeless, served dinner to celebrities (ask him who), and written climate action plans for colleges and banks, among other things.
-His experience working for so many different types of businesses and organizations got him through school and taught him as much about people and life as any of his graduate degrees.
+Growing up and during the early part of his life Jeff worked a variety of different jobs that has shaped how he sees the world.
+This includes working as a grocery store cashier, a video-store clerk (back when there was such a thing), an industrial solderer, a delivery man, a warehouse worker, a camp counselor, a waiter, a bartender, a construction worker, a salesperson, an EMT, an organizational consultant, and a manager of renewable energy projects.
+He has driven dying people to the hospital, built housing for the homeless, performed in several Shakespearian plays, served dinner to celebrities (ask him who), written climate action plans for colleges and banks, and consulted to the US military among other things.
+His experience working for so many different types of businesses and organizations helped get him through school and taught him as much about people and life as any of his graduate degrees.
 Perhaps more.

 Jeff is married to Jennifer.
-They have three children and a very rambunctious but sweet dog named Clementine, who looks like a “mini Scooby-Doo.”
+They have three children (in the process of “adulting”) and a very rambunctious but sweet pit-bull mix who looks like a “mini Scooby-Doo.”
+An avid hiker and tennis player, you can often find him on his off hours walking and running on one of the many trails around Weston and Wayland with his dog.